Sanim16/100-days-of-code/log.md

 ### Day 36 & 37: June 24 & 25 2022

-**Today's Progress**: Practised writing ansible playbooks, and successfully wote a playbook to automate deployment of a LAMP -Linux Apache2 Mariadb and PHP stack.
+**Today's Progress**: Practiced writing Ansible playbooks, and successfully wrote a playbook to automate deployment of a LAMP -Linux Apache2 Mariadb and PHP stack on an EC2 instance on AWS.
 I will resume with the @freecodecamp responsive web design course tomorrow.

 **Thoughts:** It is going well.